MEET-microbit-project/microbit-macau/Handbook.md

 ### Sensing

 Did you ever wonder why most demos show robots manipulating objects with bright colours?
-Robots still have a hard time recognizing everyday objects.
+Robots still have a hard time recognising everyday objects.
 Even though various algorithms have proven to be effective to label images with labels such as “black cat” or “white rose”, robots need to know how the object is used and how you can interact with it.
 A